s-manguy/projects/fullstack/comment-module/README.md

 - Load more comments via clicking on a button.
 - Use **React.memo** and **UseCallback()**.

-### Beyond the objectives - What I have modified/improved:
+### Beyond the objectives - What I have modified/improved or added:

 #### **API documentation**: